P1F/incubator-nuttx-apps/netutils/iperf/README.md

             Networking Configuration  --->
                 WAPI Configuration  --->
                     (myApSSID) SSID
-                    (mySSIDpassphrase) Passprhase
+                    (mySSIDpassphrase) Passphrase

-    Replace the SSID from myApSSID with your wireless router name and the Passprhase with your WiFi password.
+    Replace the SSID from myApSSID with your wireless router name and the Passphrase with your WiFi password.

     Exit and save your configuration.